 Data Science Degree Programs in New York

-It’s well known that New York is one of the major international financial hubs, but there are other large-scale industries within the Empire State that significantly contribute to its GDP and where data scientists are needed: healthcare, manufacturing, and information technology.
-Furthermore, in terms of the available education for data scientists, New York offers a dizzying array of universities and colleges to choose from.
+It’s well known that New York is one of the world’s major international financial hubs and also boasts many outposts of the tech industry, meaning opportunities in those sectors are plentiful.
+Additionally, there are other large-scale industries within the Empire State that significantly contribute to its GDP and where data scientists are needed, including healthcare, manufacturing, and company management.

 Career Outlook for Data Scientists in New York